How to connect with locals when traveling: Real tips for dopamine travel

-Traveling to new places also means traveling among new people.
 Interacting with locals in a new country is one of the most rewarding parts of the whole travel experience.
-Connecting with people who see the world from a different perch of perspective widens our view of what's possible.
+Connecting with people who see the world from a different perspective widens our view, makes us feel grounded, and gives us dopamine boost.

-But recent technological innovations have made possible whole new ways to say “hello,” to a new people and place.
-Here are five brave new ways to connect with locals.
+But, technology gives us even more ways to connect with new people and places.
+Here are five new ways to connect with locals.

 1. Find and Join and English Language Exchange Group on Facebook

-Being the language of global popular culture and commerce, millions of people from all walks of life are studying hard to get a handle on English.
+Have you ever been traveling aboard and have a local ask to practice their English with you?
+Millions of people from all walks of life are studying hard to get a handle on English.
 That makes you a hot commodity in a foreign-tongued land.
 Just search Facebook for the city you're traveling to and add "English Language Exchange.”
 Join the groups that appeal and post when you'll be available for a meetup.

 Use the same amount of discretion you would use when meeting someone from the Internet at home.
 Meet somewhere in public where there will be a lot of traffic, like a park or cafè.